 - Averted in Blame!, where the author studied architecture for years before creating his manga, and is famous for taking incredible pains to make everything to scale.

 - Katsuhiro Otomo similarly has a near-anal-retentive attention to visual detail.

 - Astro Boy is usually stated to be nine.
 He looks six — apparently Tobio Tenma was a late bloomer.
 (This may be related to the astonishingly variable sizes in Tezuka works — height is just not a good way to determine "adult" and "child" with him.)
 Despite being made of metal, he's also apparently very light — it's most noticeable in the movie, where the rather spindly Tenma can lift him without apparent effort.
 Tezuka actually explains this discrepency in one of the intro comics he did for the collected editions.
-Apparently he did try making Astro look a bit older for a little while, but found the kiddier looking version was more popular.
+Apparently he did try making Astro look a bit older for a little while, but found the kiddier-looking version was more popular.

-- In Elfen Lied, Lucy's vectors have time and time been said to only extend two meters.
+- In Elfen Lied, Lucy's vectors have time and time again been said to only extend two meters.
 It was even used as a plot point once.
-However on a few occasions they've extended a few more meters then they should.
+However, on a few occasions they've extended a few more meters than they should.
 Eventually it's said that Lucy's powers are still growing: the two meters distance was her limit before she escaped, and it's been steadily increasing.
 At the end of the manga (six months later in-universe) she's able to spread her vectors across hundreds of miles at least.

 - One Piece is known for some crazy character designs and adult humans have been known to range anywhere from realistic heights to over twenty feet tall.
 Though while the consistency may vary in specific cases, when you see a character who is twice as tall as Luffy, an average young adult, the official height for said character usually turns out to be ten feet tall.